software-assignments-fall2021/project-proposal-sunny-s-nocturnal-bats/README.md

 By David Iosilevich (di492), Sunny Dhindsa (sd3692)

 ### What and why?
-In 2021, there are an array of dating apps all with the same format -- swiping through those profiles who are close to you in distance.
+In 2021, there are an array of dating apps all with the same format: swiping through those profiles who are close to you in distance.
 The problem with this traditional approach, however, is that great matches for you are lost in a sea of profiles who may not be best suited for you.

 * But, what if you had an app that did the work for you?
 * What if the app was able to match you with great connections based on science?